Bella Union: History

 The label has subsequently released music by Father John Misty, Beach House, Department of Eagles, Karl Blau, Explosions in the Sky, Fleet Foxes, The Acorn, Mercury Rev, Peter Broderick, PINS, M. Ward, Philip Selway, John Grant, Lawrence Arabia, The Low Anthem, Hannah Cohen, Laura Veirs, The Flaming Lips, Lanterns on the Lake, Inventions, John Tavener, Marissa Nadler, Arc Iris, Clarence Clarity, and Jambinai.

 The label won the Independent Record Company Of The Year award at the Music Week Awards, as voted by the UK independent retailers, in 2010, 2012, 2014 and 2016.

 In 2012, for the 15th anniversary the label took over the curation of one day at End of the Road Festival.

 In 2014, signee John Grant was nominated for a Brit Award.
 In 2015, Raymonde signed the Yorkshire-born singer Holly Macve, releasing the single "Corner of my Mind".
 In 2016, artist Father John Misty was also nominated for a BRIT Award.
 In 2016, following his sold out show at Royal Albert Hall, artist John Grant received a Silver disc for the album Pale Green Ghosts.
-In 2020 Lanterns on the Lake were shortlisted for the Mercury Prize with their forth LP Spook the Herd.
+In 2020 Lanterns on the Lake were shortlisted for the Mercury Prize with their fourth LP Spook the Herd.

-The label's releases are distributed by the distributors PIAS worldwide.
+In 2024, it was announced that the label's releases are distributed by the distributors Believe worldwide.